 Tramping hut tickets are non-recyclable plastic coated paper, and the annual hut passes are plastic passes.
 Going to concerts and festivals create a similar waste problem; wristbands.

 Is living waste free time consuming?

 Yes and no, yes it is if you don’t like cooking or prepping for meals, and if you decide to write a blog about it!
 I have time to do cool hobbies by not wasting my time buying in to consumerism (online shopping) and going to malls.
-My friends are also really in to what the BF and I do so they often come over to learn or help out with any projects.
+My friends are also really in to what I do so they often come over to learn or help out with any projects.

 Do you still buy toothpaste, deodorant, and toilet paper?